 The river has been an important part of European history and has been featured in many works of art and literature.
 Europe’s second longest river, the Danube flows for 1,788 miles through 10 countries before emptying into the Black Sea.
 As it winds its way through Europe, the Danube picks up nutrients and pollutants from the land along its banks.
 These substances can have a major impact on the river’s ecosystem.

 The Danube River ecosystem is home to a variety of plants and animals.
 For example, the common reed is an important plant species in the Danube’s wetlands.
+Here we will explore the relationship between the Rhine and Danube Rivers, how they have interacted over time, and their importance to Europe today.

 Where is the Danube River located on a Map